vibheksoni/0xRooted/README.md

 - 👯 I’m looking to collaborate on open source projects to help the world.
 - 🤔 I’m looking for help with Cheat Development.
 - 💬 Ask me about any tech related stuff.
-- 📫 How to reach me: Discord: skilled#0001 | Instagram: nyc.vibhek
 - ⚡ Fun fact: I code in c, c++, and python.
 <h3 align="left">Languages and Tools:</h3>
 <div style="display=inline; list-style:none;">